 session and a Family Education Day

 Our team has the expertise to engage reticent patients and families to help them understand the benefits of treatment and prepare for the next step.
 This process includes working as a team to help patients overcome fears or opposition to further treatment.
-We also offer patient and family resources

 We consider family members and referring professionals important members of the treatment team.
 With the patient’s written permission, a team member contacts the referring professionals for background and updates them about the patient’s progress.
 The team social worker serves as the liaison between the team and family.